AWooldrige/woolie.co.uk/content/article/baked-macbook-air.markdown

 It was time to pack up the MacBook after a loyal day of service.
-When returning the laptop to its soft case, I misjudged the approach and my trusty machine dropped 30cm or so to the floor, landing on its corner.
+When returning the laptop to its soft case, I misjudged the approach and my trusty machine dropped 30 cm or so to the floor, landing on its corner.
 I thought nothing of this originally; it wasn't first time the MacBook had been dropped and it usually coped perfectly fine.
 However, when opening the lid to check I hadn't broken the screen, the tiny CPU fan screamed up to full speed, accompanied by a